jwodder/versioningit/README.rst

 ~~~~~~~~~

 The ``"git"`` method relies on the project directory being located inside a Git
 repository with one or more commits.
+Git 1.8.0 or higher must be installed,
+though some optional features require more recent Git versions.

 The ``"git"`` method takes the following parameters, all optional: